Ethan Walker

 - Name: Ethan Walker

-- Role: Senior Asphalt Estimator & Paving Consultant — Buildcalchub Technical Reviewer (Asphalt & Paving cluster)
+- Role: Senior Asphalt Estimator & Paving Consultant — Buildcalchub Technical Reviewer (Asphalt & Paving, Aggregate & Base, and Measurement & Volume clusters)

 - Experience: 22 years in asphalt paving estimation, mix design and field supervision